Load Test

 --request-data

-Specify the form parameters for a POST request
+2. Specify form parameters for a POST request

 skyramp generate load rest https://demoshop.skyramp.dev/api/v1/products \